ros2/design/articles/actions.md

 The possible statuses are:

-* *Accepted*
-  * The goal has been accepted by the action server and may now be executing
+- *Accepted* - The goal has been accepted by the action server
-* *Cancelling*
+- *Executing* - The goal is currently being executing by the action server
-  * The action server will try to cancel the indicated goal
+- *Canceling* - The action server will try to cancel the indicated goal
-* *Cancelled*
-  * The action server successfully canceled the goal
+- *Succeeded* - The action server successfully reached the goal
-* *Succeeded*
-  * The action server successfully reached the goal
+- *Aborted* - The action server failed reached the goal
-* *Aborted*
-  * The action server failed reached the goal
+- *Canceled* - The action server successfully canceled the goal

 ### Feedback Topic

-* **Direction**: Server publishes
+- **Direction**: server publishes
-* **Content**: Goal id, user defined feedback message
+- **Content**: goal ID, user defined feedback message

-This topic is published by the server to send application specific progress about the goal.
+This topic is published by the server to send progress feedback about the goal that is user-defined as part of the [Action Interface Definition](#action-interface-definition).
 It is up to the author of the action server to decide how often to publish the feedback.

+TODO: Something something about QoS specified by server

 ### Client/Server Interaction Examples